Energy efficiency

 Above all, results are achieved by continuously developing operations in the daily routines of mills.
 Energy efficiency measures are reported annually.
 In 2024, a total of about 60 energy efficiency measures were reported, of which technical changes to improve energy efficiency were made in several mills.

-Fossil-free production
+Fossil-free energy

 Logistics emissions